 - Tim of Loserz demonstrates it here.

-- In The Simpsons, Homer gets marijuana for an eye injury, and he and Otto ponder: "They call 'em 'fingers', but I've never seen 'em fing...oh, there they go." (itself a line borrowed from an earlier episode of The Critic)
+- In "Weekend at Burnsie's", Homer gets marijuana for an eye injury, and he and Otto ponder: "They call 'em 'fingers', but I've never seen 'em fing...oh, there they go."
+(This was itself a line borrowed from an earlier episode of The Critic.)

-- Lisa also did this after drinking the water at Duff Gardens.
+- Lisa also did this after drinking the water at Duff Gardens in "Selma's Choice".

 "I am the Lizard Queen!"

-- The fingerless Powerpuff Girls seem to be all right with this, and this is inverted and lampshaded in "Criss Cross Crisis."
+- The finger-less Powerpuff Girls seem to be all right with this.
+Inverted and lampshaded in "Criss Cross Crisis".
 The Professor's gone-wrong experiment causes everybody to switch bodies, with Buttercup in the Professor's body.
 When she sees she now has fingers, she bursts into tears.

 - When the phone rings, she tries to pick it up, but doesn't realize she needs to use fingers to grab it and only slaps the phone with her open palm.